 When invoking NumOfPDUsUpdate, the procedure specified in clause 5.2.2.4.2 is applied, with the following differences:

-Editor's Note: How to set the "pduSessionId" IE in step 1 needs to be fixed from release-17.

 - Step 2a:

 - for each S-NSSAI, the NSACF checks if the S-NSSAI is subject to counting the number of UEs with at least one PDU session/PDN connection.
 If no, the NSACF shall perform the existing NSAC handling as per clause 5.2.2.4.2.
 Otherwise, the NSACF shall perform the following steps: